Subscribe for Weekly Tutorials

-How to use the COUNT function on a filtered list of data so that hidden rows are not included in the count.
+How to use the COUNT or COUNTA function on a filtered list of data so that hidden rows are not included in the count.

 To do this, use the SUBTOTAL() function.